sst/sst/www/docs/what-is-sst.md

 ```

 However, if you are a more advanced user, you can pick one of our minimal templates and use the constructs to build the type of app you need.

+---

+If you are ready to get started with SST, [**check out our tutorial**](learn/index.md).
+It uses the GraphQL starter to build a simple Reddit clone.